eduMFA/eduMFA/doc/installation/docker.rst

 Here's a sample ``docker-compose.yml`` file also containing a MariaDB service using :ref:`environment variable based configuration <docker_config_env>`.

-You could also use an external or different database.
+You could also use an external database or a different database system.
 For supported database systems and their versions, please see :ref:`choosing_a_database`.

 .. code-block:: yaml